bolabaden/NCSDecomp/docs/README-CLI.md

 ### "Error: nwscript file not found"

-**For .exe version:** The nwscript files should be automatically in the `app` subdirectory.
+**For executable version:** The nwscript files should be automatically in the `app` subdirectory.
 If you get this error, ensure the executable folder structure is intact.

 **For JAR version:** Make sure `k1_nwscript.nss` or `tsl_nwscript.nss` is in your current working directory, or use `--nwscript <path>` to specify the exact location.